denn1s/game-engines-v2/README.md

 ### `TilemapSetupSystem`

 The `TilemapSetupSystem` is responsible for creating the tilemap.
 It runs once when the scene is loaded.
-In this example, it creates a simple checkerboard pattern of grass and water tiles.
+It loads the tilemap data from `src/Pong/tilemap.h` and creates the tiles.

+### `AutoTilingSetupSystem`

+The `AutoTilingSetupSystem` is responsible for auto-tiling the tilemap.
+It runs once after the `TilemapSetupSystem`.
+It checks the neighbors of each tile and updates the `tileX` and `tileY` properties of the tile to use the correct sprite from the tileset.

+The auto-tiling system uses a bitmask to determine which tile to use.
+The bitmask is an 8-bit integer where each bit represents a neighbor of the tile.
+The neighbors are checked in the following order: top, left, right, bottom.
+If a neighbor is of the same type as the current tile, the corresponding bit is set to 1.
+The resulting integer is then used as a key in a map to get the correct x and y coordinates of the tile in the tileset.

 ### `TilemapRenderSystem`